Meet the U.S. Interagency Council on Homelessness

 On March 7, Laura Green Zeilinger stepped up to the role of Executive Director and now leads the implementation of Opening Doors: Federal Strategic Plan to Prevent and End Homelessness, an effort that includes the coordination of all Federal homelessness policies among 19 Federal departments and agencies as well as partnerships among State and local communities, non-profits, and the private sector.
 “Making the policy work that happens in the interagency space on the Federal level meaningful for States and communities is what energizes me most.
 I’m also excited about working with our partners to bridge what is happening in the field back to the Federal level,” she said.
 “In the coming months, I’m looking forward to accelerating our interagency work around employment for families and other populations who are experiencing homelessness.”
 Recently, Zeilinger worked with Federal partners to create Family Connection: Building Systems to End Family Homelessness.
 USICH will provide more resources and guidance that will help communities operationalize that framework.

-Richard Cho is based in Washington, DC, where he coordinates the interagency priority of ending chronic homelessness by 2015.
+Richard Cho is based in Washington, DC, where he coordinates USICH's Federal policy efforts and the implementation of Opening Doors.
 One area of his work that will have long-lasting impacts is his effort to promote housing as a health care intervention.
 “Because of the Affordable Care Act, we are on the verge of having a transformed health care system that is oriented to addressing the needs of the whole person, including housing needs and homelessness,” Cho said.
 “I firmly believe that when we have a health care system that is able to provide the supports people need to achieve housing stability, homelessness will be a thing of the past.”

 Matthew Doherty is based in San Diego, Calif., and oversees USICH’s work with State and local leaders across the country.
 Doherty specializes in working with communities to design and implement newly coordinated systems for linking people experiencing homelessness to the housing and services that best fits their needs and best supports their achievement of their goals.
 “In the coming months, I am especially excited by the opportunity to add another Regional Coordinator to our team, which will enable USICH to deepen our work with states and communities in the Western U.S,” Doherty said.